"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Wheat and tares look similar before the wheat is mature and ready to harvest, as shown below:

 The reason Jesus said not to uproot the wheat with the tares is because it is easy to uproot the wheat too.
 Tares are also known as "darnel," derived from a word that can mean "drunk."
-Darnel is a befitting name because it can cause intoxication if the weed is ingested (source).
+Darnel is a befitting name because the weed can cause intoxication when eaten (source).
 Recall from Revelation 14:8-10 that Babylon will make the "nations drink the wine of the wrath of her fornication" and that if anyone worships the beast, God will make them drink the "wine of God's wrath."
-So, since the tares can cause intoxication, they are viewed as representing the beast worshippers who are drunk on the wine of Babylon's fornication and God's wrath.
+Since tares can cause intoxication, they are like the beast worshippers drunk on the wine of Babylon's fornication and God's wrath.

 It is important to note that the parable of the "wheat and tares" is a different event from the reaping of wheat by the Son of Man on the cloud, but both cover events in the wheat harvest which continues throughout the Tribulation as shown below: